 Endpoints, or outcomes measures, help researchers objectively determine whether the treatment being studied is beneficial or not.
 The outcomes results are the most important information that a trial provides.
-Wherever possible, we provide data on the following important endpoints:
+Here are some of the outcomes that you are typically reported in studies:

 - Overall survival (OS): The length of time from start of treatment that cancer patients live, regardless of whether their cancer spreads, grows, shrinks, disappears, or stays the same size.
 OS is occasionally reported as a median, which is the middle value in a list of values.
 Often, OS is reported as percentage of people alive at a specific time point.
 Below, we have provided the latest survival data available at specific study time points.
-OS statistics are calculated based on any deaths that occur in the study, not necessarily only the deaths caused by melanoma - Progression-free survival (PFS): The length of time cancer patients live without their cancer growing or spreading.
+OS statistics are calculated based on any deaths that occur in the study, not necessarily only the deaths caused by melanoma. - Progression-free survival (PFS): The length of time cancer patients live without their cancer growing or spreading.
 Like overall survival, progression-free survival might be reported as a median, but it also can be reported as a percentage of people experiencing progression-free survival at a specific timepoint (such as three years).
-While we do not typically report PFS below, it can be found in study reports - Overall response rate (ORR).
+While we do not typically report PFS below, it can be found in study reports. - Overall Response Rate (ORR).
 The percentage of patients whose tumours shrink substantially (by 30% or more) or disappear altogether as a result of treatment.
 A Complete Response (CR) means the tumour(s) completely disappear, while a Partial Response (PR) occurs when tumours have shrunk by at least 30% but have not completely disappeared.
 ORR = CR + PR.
 Even if the treatment works by shrinking or stabilizing tumours that are growing, in a clinical trial, a patient is only considered to have had a "response" if the measurable tumours shrink by at least 30% or more.
 This means the objective response rate underestimates the proportion of patients for whom the treatment is effective.

-Many times, decisions about your therapy are based on such "objective" tumours criteria because they give us a short-term snapshot of how the drug is working.
-For this reason, where possible, we provide both these tumour response data and survival outcomes for each drug.
-Additionally, we provide data on outcomes for specific subgroups of patients, which may also be helpful for you and your team in projecting the likelihood of response based on what subgroup you belong to.
+We provide data on outcomes for specific subgroups of patients, which may also be helpful for you and your team in projecting the likelihood of response based on what subgroup you belong to.